-- ADS-B will be mandatory for aircraft operating in transponder mandatory controlled airspace above flight level 245 from 31 December 2018. - CAA is proposing to mandate ADS-B OUT in all transponder mandatory controlled airspace from 31 December 2021.
+- ADS-B has been mandatory for aircraft operating in transponder mandatory controlled airspace above flight level 245 since 1 January 2019. - CAA is proposing to mandate ADS-B OUT in all transponder mandatory controlled airspace from 31 December 2021.
+See NPRM 19-05.